NTGroup/pl-sql-code/README.md

 - *function* **blng.fwdr.get\_tenant**
 *description:*
-return tenant. tenant is contract identifire. tenant using for checking is client registered in the system.
+return tenant. tenant is contract identifire. tenant using for checking is user registered in the system.
 *parameters:*
 **p\_email**: user email
 *return:*